Paul Éluard: Post-war

 He later eulogised Joseph Stalin in his political writings.
-He even wrote a poem for him.
+He even wrote a poem — Ode à Staline — for him.
 Milan Kundera recalled that he was shocked to hear of Éluard's public approval of the hanging of Éluard's friend, the Prague writer Záviš Kalandra in 1950.

+Death

-Paul Éluard died from a heart attack on 18 November 1952 at his home, 52 avenue de Gravelle in Charenton-le-Pont.
-His funeral was held in the Père Lachaise Cemetery, and organized by the French Communist Party; the French government having refused to organise a national funeral for political reasons.
-A crowd of thousands spontaneously gathered in the streets of Paris to accompany Éluard's casket to the cemetery.
+Paul Éluard died from a heart attack on 18 November 1952 at his home, 52 avenue de Gravelle, in Charenton-le-Pont.
+His funeral was held at the Père Lachaise Cemetery, and organized by the French Communist Party; the French government having refused to organise a national funeral for political reasons.
+A crowd of thousands spontaneously gathered in the streets of Paris to accompany his casket to the cemetery.
 That day, Robert Sabatier wrote: "the whole world was mourning".

-His poem collection, L'Évidence Poétique Habitude de la Poésie, was translated into Arabic and published in the Egyptian magazine Al Tatawwur in 1940.